 I have been asked many questions about the will of God.
 “How do I know the will of God for my life?”
 “How do I know in a situation when I have two options which way God wants me to go?”
 “How do I know when to change jobs?”
 “How do I know which person I am supposed to marry?”
 “What school should I put my kids in?”

-God definitely has a will for you and me.
-If we were to take a concordance and look up the phrases “will of God” and God’s will,” we would find that, in the New Testament, the phrases fall into two categories.
+God definitely has a will for you!
+If you were to take a concordance and look up the phrases “will of God” and God’s will,” you would find that, in the New Testament, the phrases fall into two categories.
 One category is God’s “moral will.”
 The other category is God’s “personal will.”

 God’s moral will in Scripture is the “do’s” and “don’ts” “Though shalt do this.
 Though shalt not do this.”
 Peter says it is God’s will we obey human government.
 Paul writes it is the will of God we be sanctified and abstain from moral impurity.
 There are almost a dozen other instances in the New Testament where God says, “This is my will.”